Conservatives take back City of Westminster from Labour

 THE Conservative Party won back its former stronghold from Labour on an election night where no one seemed particularly happy.

-Labour now in opposition has 22 seats – just six less that what it had in power – while the Conservatives now have 32, up eight on the 2022 election.
+Labour, now in opposition, has 22 seats – just six less that what it had in power – while the Conservatives now have 32, up eight on the 2022 election.

-“We have done brilliantly.
+She said: “We have done brilliantly.
 We were told we would be wiped out.

 “The Conservatives are coming back.